HNC in Electrical and Electronic Engineering (Pearson)

 Progression - What Can I Do After My Course?

-This course provides learners with a straight path to employment or progression onto an HND or a university degree course.
+This course provides students with a straight path to employment or progression onto an HND or a university degree course.
 Once you’ve achieved this Level 4 HNC in Electrical and Electronic Engineering you can progress onto our level 5 Top up HND or even the second year of a BSc (Hons) full university degree.
 Many campus-based universities will accept this qualification as an entry requirement to year two of their degree programmes.

 Alternatively, you could enrol onto a full HND (HNC level 4 + HND level 5), thus making significant savings and then being eligible to enter onto the final year of many degree programmes, including Open University’s top-up engineering degree.